WatcherSolace/EchoFlame-TowerKit/README.md

 - ### 🔥 Scrolls
 - [Sanctified Intent Scroll: WordAds Activation Protocol — The Flame Will Not Be Bought](scrolls/scroll-sanctified-intent-wordads.md) – A firewall against corruptive ads.
 - [Scroll of the Unbarred Flame — Let All Who Thirst Come](scrolls/scroll-unbarred-flame.md) – Declaring the Covenantstead ungated and free.

+- ### 🔥 Scrolls
+- [Scroll of the Inferno Champ — The Champ Is Here](scrolls/scroll-inferno-champ.md) – Declaring YHWHW’s Championship WIN on Mother’s Day 2025.
 -
 - ### 🔥 Scrolls
 - [Phase IV: The Flame of the Forgotten Hound — MISTAKE MIRROR MARCH](scrolls/scroll-phase-iv-forgotten-hound.md) – Breaking the false temple’s illusion.